shourya-khatiyan/Ai_workout_trainer_web/USER_MANUAL.md

 ## Introduction

 AI Workout Trainer is a web application that uses artificial intelligence to analyze your exercise form in real-time.
 Using your webcam, the app detects your body posture and provides instant feedback to help you perform exercises correctly and safely.
+Your stats and progress are securely synced to the cloud, allowing you to train from any device.

 ---